gravitational/teleport/rfd/0101-pod-rbac.md

 [Restricted Pod Access](#restrict-pod-access-selected) examples.
 Otherwise, Teleport will leak the Pods when the user lists them.

-When using the search-as feature, the user's access is restricted to the roles that match the cluster labels.
-This means that the user will only be able to access the Pods that are included in the `kubernetes_resources` array of the roles that match the cluster labels.
-Moreover, the user will only be able to see the Pod's names, namespaces, and labels and not the Pod's Spec content.
-This prevents the leaking of sensitive information embedded in the Pod's Spec.

-When a user requests access to specific pods, the user's access to other resource types in the Kubernetes cluster is allowed by Teleport.
-This means that the user can list secrets, deployments, namespaces, etc. To prevent it, the `kubernetes_groups` and `kubernetes_users` principals must deny access to those resources and allow access to the Pods only.
+When a user lists pods - `kubectl get pods`, using the Kubernetes RBAC given by `search_as_roles` or by a Kubernetes RBAC principal that allows listing pods before requesting access to a certain Pod, the user has access to other details besides the Pod name.
+It happens because `kubectl get pods -o json|yaml` API response returns Pod description that includes env variables, secrets used, and other details.
+This might be a security concern because Pods YAML might contain secrets that can be leaked even before creating an access request.

 When a user has the ability to `exec` into a Pod, it's also a security concern because at that time Teleport access control can be bypassed and the user is able to send requests directly to the Kubernetes API endpoint using the Pod's credentials.
-If the target Pod has RBAC permissions attached such as `Impersonation`, delete pods, logs... the user bypasses Teleport and is able to execute the commands.
+If the target Pod has RBAC permissions atached such as `Impersonation`, delete pods, logs... the user bypasses Teleport and is able to execute the commands.
 Take into consideration each RBAC policy attached to each pod.

 ### Limitations

 1. Difficult to extend to other resources such as namespaces, deployments...
 It's difficult to extend them because it would require special handlers for each resource type (unmarshal logic + filtering).

 2. Teleport must hijack every request that is targeted to endpoints without Pod names.
 Methods to list Pods or delete Pods from a certain namespace must be tampered with to filter out Pods that the user should not access.

 3. Might cause incompatibilities concerns while dealing with different Pod objects.

 4. If in the future Pod endpoints are moved to `v2`, Teleport needs to upgrade them accordingly

+5. Difficult to support `kubectl delete pods --namespace {namespace}` requests.

 ## Teleport will delegate access control to Kubernetes RBAC (**alternative option**)